Choosing a Registered Agent in Virginia

-A Virginia Registered Agent is a person or company who agrees to accept legal mail (known as “service of process”) on behalf of your Virginia LLC in case your business gets sued.
+A Virginia Registered Agent is a person or business entity that agrees to accept legal documents (known as “Service of Process”) on behalf of your Virginia LLC in case your business gets sued.

 The Virginia State Corporation Commission may also use your Registered Agent’s address as your LLC’s point of contact for official notices sent to your business.

 Does Virginia require a Registered Agent?

 In short, yes, Virginia requires all LLCs to keep a Registered Agent.

 Your Virginia LLC’s Registered Agent is a key component to how the court and legal systems work.
 By requiring all Virginia LLCs to have (and continuously maintain) a Registered Agent on file with the state, the delivery of legal mail and court documents can be properly tracked.

 This is similar to how ‘certified mail return receipt’ works, but in the legal world, this is how process servers – (people delivering court and legal documents) – create a record that something was delivered.

 Can I be my own Registered Agent in Virginia?

 Yes, you can be your Virginia LLC’s Registered Agent, as long as you are a Virginia resident, a Member or Manager of the LLC, and have a physical address located in the state.

 However, you actually have 3 options when forming an LLC in Virginia: